 In March 2014, PCI was accredited by the American National Standards Institute (ANSI) as an accredited ANSI Standards Developer.
 With this accreditation, PCI's voluntary consensus standards relative to the design, detailing, fabrication, transportation, and erection of precast and prestressed concrete are formally recognized.

 With this accreditation, PCI is also able to broaden and strengthen already existing PCI standards and subject them to a thorough review and evaluation by the PCI Standards Committee as they go through the process of becoming ANSI Standards.
 Once approved, these standards will be recognized by ANSI as guiding national standards for the precast/prestressed concrete structures industry.
-The ANSI essential requirements can be found here.
+View the ANSI essential requirements.

 How You Can Participate

 PCI continues to broaden the membership base of its American National Standards consensus body and seeks new members in all membership categories to participate in the creation of new standards in quality control, fire resistance design, tolerances, glass-fiber-reinforced concrete (GFRC), and other important topics.
 In particular, we wish to expand membership from the producer, user, and general interest communities.

 Individuals seeking membership on the Standards Committee shall submit a written request to PCI indicating their interest in the work of the Standards Committee and their qualifications, willingness to participate, and affiliations that might affect their classification.
 Applicants shall identify their interest category.
 Membership on the PCI Standards Committee is open to all directly and indirectly affected parties subject to the selection procedure set forth in PCI's operating procedures.
 Please submit all written requests of interest to firstname.lastname@example.org